ZhaoDQQQQ/Landmark-Based-Adaptive-Graph-Convolutional-Network/README.md

   used to get the landmarks from the image in Oulu-CASIA dataset
 * oulu\\make_oulu_10_fold.py

-  used to build the 10 fold training datasets(10 fold) for Oulu-CASIA dataset.
+  used to build the training and testing datasets(10 fold) for Oulu-CASIA dataset.

 ## How to train:
 As show in file **tools**